debitoor/dot-prop-immutable/README.md

 ```

+### delete

-Delete a nested property and array by a dot path
+Delete a nested property/array by a dot path

 ```javascript
 // delete